finbarkizito/sql_data_warehouse_project/README.md

   - Date range correction using `LEAD()` for continuous timelines

 - **Automation:**
-  Logic wrapped in layer-specific stored procedures:
+  The logic is wrapped in layer-specific stored procedures:
   - `load_bronze`
   - `load_silver`
   - `load_gold`